CIS120 Linux Fundamentals by Scott Shaper

 jobs, fg and bg Commands

 Think of Linux processes like juggling multiple balls at once.
 The jobs, fg, and bg commands are like your hands - they help you control which ball gets your attention right now (foreground), which ones keep moving on their own (background), and which ones pause in mid-air (suspended).
 These commands let you multitask in your terminal, working on several things simultaneously without needing to open multiple terminal windows.
+They work the same on Ubuntu Server as on other Linux systems.

 Quick Reference